tanakai0/SensorDataSimulator/README.md

 # Simulator
-Sensor data simulator of the elderly person living alone in a smart home.
+Sensor data simulator of a virtual elderly person living alone in a virtual smart home.